jouni/j-elements/site/src/about.md

 <p>The package has zero dependencies, so it is lightweight to use in your projects.</p>

-> Since it’s research project, **j-elements is not recommended for production use**.
+> Since it’s research project, **JElements is not recommended for production use**.
 It is mainly looking for feedback from other developers, if the concepts are viable for production.
 See [Maturity Levels](/maturity) for more info.

+> **Browser support:** Evergreen browsers (not IE11 or pre-Chromium Edge)

 ## [Get Started ›](/howto)